gordo1/MD_workflow/README_main.txt

 7. Writeup, make movies.    /Project/

-- the /Project directory is all about writing up the associated manuscript and making any illustrations or movies from the simualtion files.
+- the /Project directory is all about writing up the associated manuscript and making any illustrations or movies from the simulation files.

 #-----------------------------------------------------------------------------#